OWASP/www-event-2022-Global-AppSec-SanFrancisco/pages/exhibitor-details.md

 Shared conference Wi-Fi will be available.
 Please ask for the network and password at the Registration desk.
 Additionally, the network and password will be included in your on-site packets that your team will find on their expo tables when they arrive.

 **Travel Information**
-\- Coming soon
++ Coming soon

 **Contact Information**
-\- Kelly Santalucia, OWASP Foundation kelly.santalucia@owasp.com
++ Kelly Santalucia, OWASP Foundation kelly.santalucia@owasp.com
-\- Lauren Thomas, OWASP Foundation lauren.thomas@owasp.com
++ Lauren Thomas, OWASP Foundation lauren.thomas@owasp.com
-\- Lead Retrieval Partner 1stSales Howard Kroymann hkroymann@1stsales.com Phone: +1-800-959-4313
++ Lead Retrieval Partner 1stSales Howard Kroymann hkroymann@1stsales.com Phone: +1-800-959-4313
-\- A/V Needs
++ A/V Needs - coming this week
-\- Booth Electricity
++ Booth Electricity - coming this week
-\- Freeman
++ Freeman

 **Details at a Glance**
-\- Exhibit Show Dates & Hours
++ Exhibit Show Dates & Hours
-\- Thursday, November 17 8am-7:30pm & Friday, Novmeber 18 8am-5:30pm
++ Thursday, November 17 8am-7:30pm (Networking Reception held in the Expo Hall from 5:30pm-7:30pm) & Friday, Novmeber 18 8am-5:30pm

 **Show Location**
-\- Hyatt Regency San Francisco 5 Embarcadero Center San Francisco, California 94111 United States Phone +1 415 788 1234
++ Hyatt Regency San Francisco 5 Embarcadero Center San Francisco, California 94111 United States Phone +1 415 788 1234

 **OTHER QUESTIONS?** Is there something we missed?
 Please Contact Us at events@owasp.com